xrander/fitness_class_project/index.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
 Goalzone is a fitness club chain in Canada.
 They offer a range of fitness classes in two capacities - 25 and 15.
+Some classes are always fully booked, and fully booked classes often have a low attendance rate.
+Goalzone

 ## The Problem
 Goalzone classes are always fully booked, and it has